vijishmadhavan/PoPd/README.md

 # RotoMask

-This project helps to create unique silhouettes in the most easiest way.
+This project helps to create unique silhouettes/clip-art in the most easiest way.

 ## Image Samples